 - Arts and Sciences at Rutgers is broad-based, with students getting exposure to science, mathematics, social sciences, and humanities.

 - Arts and Sciences graduates from Rutgers go on to success in many different fields.
 Read stories about arts and sciences graduates who've pursued careers in business, journalism, and medicine.

 - Data shows that people change jobs and change careers more often than they have in the past.
 Students with an Arts and Sciences background tend to be flexible and adaptable and well-equipped to handle career change and shifts in the job market.

 - In the current tech-dominated economy, employers prize Arts and Sciences graduates because of their ability to provide creative solutions.
 See Forbes piece on start-up Slack Technologies, headed by a philosophy major.

 - Many of America’s most successful CEOs were humanities majors.
 See article.

 - In 2010, Steve Jobs famously mused that for technology to be truly brilliant, it must be coupled with artistry.
 "It’s in Apple’s DNA that technology alone is not enough," he said.
 "It’s technology married with liberal arts, married with the humanities, that yields the results that make our hearts sing."

-- Liberal Arts graduates tend to earn more in their peak-earning years, in their 50s, than those who had professional and pre-professional degrees.
+- Arts and Sciences graduates tend to earn more in their peak-earning years, in their 50s, than those who had professional and pre-professional degrees.
 Read the article.